 To the right of the address bar is a series of buttons that control different parts of the UI.
 From left to right:

 - Mode Toggle.
-Clicking it will toggle between horizontal mode and your most recently used mode, right-click it to choose between horizontal, vertical, focus and full mode.
+Click it to choose between horizontal, vertical, focus and full mode.

 - Filter.
-Clicking it will turn the filter on and off, and right clicking lets you select which device categories to show and hide.
+Click it to select which device categories to show and hide.

 - Scroll Sync.
 Turn the scroll sync between panes on and off.